-The pages that follows contain technical reference information on the Uniswap SDK.
+The pages that follow contain technical reference information on the Uniswap SDK.
 Looking for a quickstart instead?
-You may also want to jump into a guide, which offers a friendier introduction to the SDK!
+You may also want to jump into a guide, which offers a friendlier introduction to the SDK!

 The SDK is written in TypeScript, has a robust test suite, performs arbitrary precision arithmetic, and supports rounding to significant digits or fixed decimal places.
 The principal exports of the SDK are entities: classes that contain initialization and validation checks, necessary data fields, and helper functions.